joeyrideout/joeyrideout.github.io/_posts/2018-2-25-cryptocurrency-has-reincentivized-information-security.md

 users.
 As a result, apathy for security in the cryptocurrency community is practically nonexistent.
 Everyone with a digital wallet seems appropriately concerned about keeping it safe.
-Message boards pass around security advice to new users because it is essential, and many people have learned those lessons the hard way already.
-This scenario is a novelty for Information Security
-professionals: the average user genuinely cares about their security now.
+Message boards pass around security advice to new users because it is essential, and too many people have learned those lessons the hard way already.
+This scenario is a novelty for Information Security professionals: the average user genuinely cares about their security now.
 For the first time, security awareness is seeing an <i>organic growth in demand from end users</i>.
 This rise in demand makes sense, since more than just a few dollars worth of personal information is at stake. <b>I have yet to hear anybody say "I have nothing to hide" when discussing the security of their cryptocurrency wallet.</b> This organic demand for security awareness will only increase with adoption.